DataFire/Integrations/integrations/generated/amazonaws_shield/README.md

   region: ""
 });

-amazonaws_shield.AssociateDRTLogBucket({
-  "LogBucket": ""
-}).then(data => {
+.then(data => {
   console.log(data);
 });
 ```

 ## Description

 <fullname>AWS Shield Advanced</fullname> <p>This is the <i>AWS Shield Advanced API Reference</i>.
 This guide is for developers who need detailed information about the AWS Shield Advanced API actions, data types, and errors.
-For detailed information about AWS WAF and AWS Shield Advanced features and an overview of how to use the AWS WAF and AWS Shield Advanced APIs, see the <a href="http://docs.aws.amazon.com/waf/latest/developerguide/">AWS WAF and AWS Shield Developer Guide</a>.</p>
+For detailed information about AWS WAF and AWS Shield Advanced features and an overview of how to use the AWS WAF and AWS Shield Advanced APIs, see the <a href="https://docs.aws.amazon.com/waf/latest/developerguide/">AWS WAF and AWS Shield Developer Guide</a>.</p>

 ## Actions